Common Brassy Ringlet (Erebia cassioides)

 The Col de Vars in the Hautes-Alpes is at an of altitude 2100m.
 Until 2006 this was the only place I had seen cassioides and when I first saw it in 2004 it took a few moments to realise what it was, especially as the underside has a silvery appearance in flight.
 Since then I have found it regularly at high altitude locations, always above 1800m.
 Lafranchis gives the minimum altitude as 1400m.

 This species is referred to as Western Brassy Ringlet (Erebia arvernensis) in Lafranchis' ID book, and shown as occurring principally in the western Alpes and the Pyrénées, whereas cassioides is shown as occurring in the eastern Alpes and localities in the Balkans.
 This is somewhat confusing as most textbooks (including Lafranchis' earlier work on French butterflies) show cassioides as occurring in the Alpes and Pyrénées, with no reference to arvernensis which had not then been designated as a separate species.
 T&L refers to arvernensis as being the subspecies (of cassioides) that occurs in the Pyrénées, the Massif Central, and peninsular Italy.
+In the 2017 reclassification, arvernensis was split off from cassioides, and the new taxonomy states that it is arvernensis that flies in France (despite what T&L previously said), so all on this page are now considered as arvernensis.

 a male, with the brassy sheen shown clearly by the green reflections.
 Fairly typical cassioides with the twin ocelli slightly offset from each other and having the red post-discal area just surrounding the ocelli.